 Nevertheless, the process has worked reasonably well throughout history* and is a generally fair** process, although an imperfect one.
-This process is greatly disrupted if the most powerful person in the U.S., the president, can use the wealth of the country, U.S. military power, and the influence of his office to pressure foreign powers to aid him in his re-election campaign.
+This process breaks down, however, if the president can use the wealth of the country, U.S. military power, and the influence of his office to pressure foreign powers to aid him in his re-election campaign.

 For example, if the president can manipulate and bribe foreign powers to hurt his political opponents, as President Trump is accused of doing, this greatly compromises the fairness of the process and violates our constitutional election system.

-This explains why many people, both Republican and Democrat, argue that Trump’s actions fall under the category of “high crimes and misdemeanors”, the phrase the Constitution uses to denote which actions by a president are impeachable.
-You can read more about this here and here.
+This explains why many people, both Republican and Democrat, argue that Trump’s actions fall under the category of “high crimes and misdemeanors”.
+This is the phrase the Constitution uses to denote which actions by a president are impeachable.

-But not only does Trump’s call to the Ukrainian president demonstrate an attempt to use his office to boost his own re-election chances; it shows a willful intent to benefit himself at the expense of long-standing, bi-partisan U.S. foreign policy and the interest of U.S. security, peace, and stability.
+But Trump’s call to the Ukrainian president doesn’t just demonstrate an attempt to use his office to boost his own re-election chances.
+It shows a willful intent to benefit himself at the expense of long-standing, bi-partisan U.S. foreign policy and the interest of U.S. security, peace, and stability.